triploit/secundo-pm/README.md

 ver 0.0.0.1
 ```

-Important is, that the name of the project and the user have to be lowercase.
-The versions have to be something like this: `[major version].[[minor version].[revision].[build]`.
+It's important, that the name of the project and the one of the user are lowercase.
+The versions have to be something like this: `[major version].[minor version].[revision].[build]`.

-If we have a little programm that gets a update, the version goes higher.
+If we have a little programm that gets an update, the version needs to be higher.
 For a big update, the major/minor versions change.
 For bugfixes or just error fixing, use revision and build.

 And here's the installer file: